-Our data shows that those who have previously taken hormonal contraception and just started with Natural Cycles experience more red days in the beginning.
-This is because it can take a while before your body starts ovulating again and the first cycles are often highly irregular.
-Since the first ovulation can come early or late, without warning, you will receive red days until it happens.
-Read more here.
+Our data shows that those who have previously taken hormonal contraception and are just starting with Natural Cycles experience more red days in the beginning.
+This is because it can take a while before your body starts ovulating again, and the first cycles are often irregular.
+Since the first ovulation can come at any time, you will receive red days until it happens.

-Some women have more irregular cycles than others.
-It’s rare that ovulation occurs on exactly the same day every cycle but for some women, it varies a bit more than a couple of days.
-In some cycles, ovulation may not occur at all for various reasons, this is known as anovulatory cycles.
-These two factors are especially common if you have recently given birth, breastfeeding, or were using hormonal birth control.
-Read more here.
+Some will experience more irregular cycles than others.
+Ovulation rarely occurs on the same day in every cycle, but for some, it varies a bit more than a couple of days.
+In some cycles, ovulation may not occur for various reasons; this is known as anovulatory cycles.
+Irregularities are especially common if you have recently given birth, are breastfeeding, or used hormonal birth control recently.